tiarno/reachtim/content/articles/pdfcheck.md

 Now that we have this utility, we can check the PDF file.
 We will create four lists:

-links
-: the internal PDF links in the file
+- **links** The internal PDF links in the file; for example, a reference to a section or figure.

-badlinks
-: of the internal links in the file, the links that target a missing destination (broken link)
+- **badlinks** Of the internal links in the file, these are links that target a missing destination (broken link).

-urls
-: the links from the PDF to an external location
+- **urls** The links from the PDF to an external location; for example, a hyperlink to a web site.

-badurls
-: of the external links in the file, the urls that target a missing destination (broken url)
+- **badurls** Of the external links in the file, these are the urls that target a missing destination (broken url)

+Now for the PyPDF2 goodies.
 The following `check_pdf` function loops over the pages in the PDF file object.
-It walks through the `Annots` dictionary of each page.
+For each page, it walks through the `Annots` dictionary.
 If that dictionary has an action (`\A`) with a key of `\D` (destination?), that is an internal link, so update the `links` list with the destination.

 If the dictionary has an action with a key of `\URI`, it is an external link.
 Check the external links with the `check_url` function and update the `urls` and `bad_urls` lists.

-After checking each page, get a list of all the anchors in the PDF with the `getNamedDestinations` method; compare that list of all known anchors to the list of internal links.
+After checking each page, get a list of all the anchors in the PDF with the `getNamedDestinations` attribute; compare that list of all known anchors to the list of internal links we just created.
 If there is a link with no matching anchor, that link belongs in the `badlinks` list.

     :::python
     def check_pdf(pdf):